neuefische/web-exercises/sessions/react-component-testing/scorekeeper/README.md

 ### CodeSandbox

 Select the "Browser" tab to view this project.
 If this project contains tests, select the "Tests" tab to check your progress.

+> 💡 Please note that Next.js support on CodeSandbox is not great.

 ### Local development